Roman Catholic Books

 Now in one beautiful volume!

 Msgr.
-Boylan’s acclaimed twin commentaries on Scripture readings are inspiration for priests and laymen alike.
+Boylan’s acclaimed twin commentaries on Scripture readings are inspiration for priests and laypersons alike.
 Considered one of the finest Scripture scholars of his day, Msgr.
-Patrick Boylan was best known for his popular commentaries on the Sunday Epistles and Gospels, published in two volumes in 1941.
-For years they were heavily employed by priests as inspiration for preaching, and by laymen seeking to get more out of the readings at Mass.
+Patrick Boylan was best known for his popular commentaries on the Sunday Epistles and Gospels, which were published in two volumes in 1941.
+For years they were heavily employed by priests as inspiration for preaching, and by laiety seeking to obtain more from the readings at Mass.

-The translation of each Epistle and Gospel is made directly from the Greek, to stimulate fresh insights and clarify precise meanings.
+The translation of each Epistle and Gospel was directly from the Greek, so as to stimulate fresh insights and clarify precise meanings.
 Line-by-line commentaries on the readings provide historical context, explain symbols and obscure references, resolve linguistic difficulties, and point to other relevant passages in both Old and New Testaments.
 References to Church documents and other definitive sources are noted.
 Instead of supplying ready-made sermons, the “Thoughts for Preaching” draw out moral and spiritual lessons, highlight doctrinal significance, and suggest applications to everyday life and to timely issues.